ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Amphibious Capability Design

 \subsubsection{Screw Actuator}

-From the exterior, our screw propulsion transmission begins with our 3D printed outer shell.
+Starting with the transmission, from the exterior, our screw propulsion transmission begins with our 3D printed outer shell.
 The shell is comprised of two halves that align with each other and a set of thin 6656K17 Ultra-Thin Ball Bearings.
-Inside the shell at the center is a sun gear which couples with our planetary gear seen in the left image of Fig. \ref{fig:Screw-Actuator}.
-The outer gear, which drives the inner gear, is printed out of BambuLabs PLA and installed within the screw transmission block using Spring-Loaded Rotary Shaft Seals, a 5/16" diameter aluminum shaft, and an Active Robotics clamping hub (part 545624).
-In addition to the gear, this transmission block also functions as the pass-through for the power, CAN, and positive pressure lines.
-The cable penetrators are Blue Robotics WetLink Penetrators, size 4.5 for the CAN line and 8.5 for the power line.
-The positive pressure line uses a push-to-connect connector with an o-ring seal.
+Printed into the shells are 2 halves of a ring gear, Fig \ref{fig: big figure} section (A) in green, which connects to the planetary gear, Fig \ref{fig: big figure} section (A).
+This planetary gear, made of BambuLabs PLA, is driven by the sun gear, Fig \ref{fig: big figure} section (A).
+However, this connection must pass through the screw transmission block using Spring-Loaded Rotary Shaft Seals to seal the chamber from water, resulting in the use of an additional 5/16" diameter aluminum shaft, and an Active Robotics clamping hub (part 545624) to transfer rotation through the seal and increase the gear ratio.

 Connected to the planetary gear shaft is a 3D-printed pulley with the same embedded 545624 ServoCity shaft clamp.
-That pulley connects to the sun gear through a belt drive 3D printed pulley directly driven by the screw motor.
+That pulley connects to the sun gear via a 3D-printed belt-drive pulley, which is directly driven by the screw motor, an RMD-L-7015 motor.